Grant Information

 PRIZE

-The Professor Blodwen Lloyd Binns prize may be awarded annually for papers submitted for publication in the Glasgow Naturalist.
+The Blodwen Lloyd Binns prize may be awarded annually for papers submitted for publication in the Glasgow Naturalist.
 The subject area is the natural history of Scotland.
 The intention of the prize is to encourage work by younger scientists – "younger" in the sense of new to scientific writing.
 Submitted work to be considered for the prize by the Administrators of the Bequest will therefore be amongst the first three scientific papers that the writer has submitted for publication.

 Back to Grants page